Skip to Content

 If you’re anything like me, you might be a little intimidated by dried chiles.
 Don’t be!
 This recipe calls for two mildly spicy chiles in guajillo and ancho, and the spicier chile de arbol (the small one pictured above.)
 Check out this dried chile guide if you’re interested in learning more about flavor profiles and spice levels.

-Side note: If you are still intimidated by dried chiles, check out my pressure cooker shredded Mexican chicken recipe.
-It’s made with a simple seasoning blend and Mexican cerveza.
+Side note: If you are still intimidated by dried chiles, you can find premade birria sauces these days.
+Check out my 20 minute birria for an example.
+You can also go in another flavor direction with something like my pressure cooker shredded Mexican chicken that’s made with a simple seasoning blend and Mexican cerveza.

 Boneless Chicken Thighs